DoNotPay launches 1,000 new bots to help you with your legal problems

 Browder had to take into account the sheer number of sub-forms and regional differences in law when building the tool.
 DoNotPay can automatically verify your location and feed you the relevant information for your area.

-With all the growth, it would seem natural for DoNotPay to take on venture financing and contemplate monetization but so far Browder has pushed off VC financing and has been insistent that his creation will remain free.
+With all the growth, it would seem natural for DoNotPay to take on venture financing and contemplate monetization, but so far Browder has pushed off VC financing and has been insistent that his creation will remain free.
 He is currently working as an entrepreneur-in-residence (EIR) at Greylock and receiving advice from the firm.

 Moving forward, Browder wants to go after more complex legal processes like marriages, divorces and bankruptcies.
 IBM has offered its Watson technology for free to DoNotPay, making it possible for users to express their legal questions in natural language.
 Eventually, the goal will be to build custom internal technology, but for now Browder’s priorities are elsewhere.